Anthropology

 Academic Background

-Previous concentration in anthropology is not required, however, applicants must be able to clearly state their interests in anthropology and demonstrate familiarity with intellectual issues in current anthropological theory and method.
+Previous concentration in anthropology is not required; however, applicants must be able to clearly state their interests in anthropology and demonstrate familiarity with intellectual issues in current anthropological theory and method.

 Writing Sample

-For PhD applicants, a writing sample is required as part of the application and can be a term paper or thesis and no longer than 20 pages (double-spaced), not including bibliography.
+For PhD applicants, a writing sample is required as part of the application and can be a term paper or thesis no longer than 20 pages (double-spaced) not including bibliography.
 Do not submit a longer sample with instructions to read a particular section.
 Applicants should select an example of their best academic writing that demonstrates their capacity for rigorous analysis and independent work.
 It is not essential that the writing sample be directly related to the topics or areas that you are proposing to study in the future.

 Statement of Purpose

-The statement of purpose should demonstrate a geographic, cultural region and/or a particular topical or theoretical interest in anthropology.
+The statement of purpose should demonstrate a geographic cultural region and/or a particular topical or theoretical interest in anthropology.
 Language skills related to an applicant’s intended area or areas of specialization should be explained in the statement of purpose.

 Standardized Tests